 Following my last post, here is the continuation of my adventures in Tokyo with details of my visit to Sushi Dai.
 Sushi Dai is notably the best sushi restaurant in Tsukiji market.
 Although the restaurant opens at 5 am, people line up at 3 am to grab a spot in one of the 14 seats.
 The later you arrive, the longer you will have to wait in line.
 Underestimating the amount of time it would take to get to Sushi Dai, my friends and I arrived at 4 am to see already at least 40 people in line.
 Mind you, it was cold and raining and by the time we got there, we anticipated at least a 2-hour wait.
 Realistically, that turned into a 3-hour wait, but every minute was worth what was about to come.

 There was a group of 9 of us and we had already figured that we would be splitting up, but the host was able to seat everyone at the same time.
 If you have ever visited Japan, you would know that a group of 9 people eating at one table a rarity.

 Once our time finally arrived, we were immediately presented with the first piece.
-To start was the egg omelette, perfectly shaped piece of soft savory egg to warm the palate and stomach.
+To start was the egg omelet, a perfectly shaped piece of soft savory egg to warm the palate and stomach.
 On a cold morning, it was much appreciated as was the tea – can I just take a moment here to say, Japanese tea is far superior to any tea served in the states!
 It’s no wonder that people buy bags and bags of tea before leaving the country.

 To follow, semi toro